 In order to provide data access to the farmer, FaST connects to the regional/national IACS system (or equivalent farm registry), where the data of the farmer is stored.
 This data is usually derived from the GSAA (geospatial aid application) of the farmer from the previous year.
 The data that FaST will need to be able to propose services to the farmer only includes agricultural data: parcel geometries (polygons), previous crops and varieties.
-The datasets are "pulled" into https://marswiki.jrc.ec.europa.eu/wikicap/index.php/Good_Agricultural_and_Environmental_Condition s(GAEC)
+The datasets are "pulled" into FaST but never pushed back into the IACS system.
+Once the data are inside FaST, the farmer has the possibility to edit it in FaST without any impact to his IACS/GSAA data.